canvas-medical/documentation/collections/_api/slot.md

             type: date
             description: >-
               If included, the request will search for available appointment slots on or after this date.
 If not included, the current UTC date will be used.
-          - name: end
-            type: date
-            description: >-
-              If included, the request will search for available appointment slots up until this date.
-If not included, a week will be used as default (7 days from the start date).
-          - name: duration
-            type: integer
-            description: >-
-              If included, the request will search for available appointment slots with the given duration value in minutes.
-If not provided, a duration of 20 minutes will be used.
         endpoints: [search]
         search:
           responses: [200, 400, 401, 403]